nichrishayes/ArtifactScanTool/docs/source/index.rst

 ..
-Brainstorm_ArtifactScanTool documentation master file, created by sphinx-quickstart on Tue Oct 27 15:23:31 2020.
+ArtifactScanTool documentation master file, created by sphinx-quickstart on Tue Oct 27 15:23:31 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Brainstorm_ArtifactScanTool's documentation!
+Welcome to ArtifactScanTool's documentation!
 =======================================================
 .. toctree::
    :maxdepth: 3